Last Update: September 2023. Previous version

 - Technical Data includes your internet protocol (IP) address, your login data, Google Analytics ID, internet browser and device type, time zone setting, location data and your use of our website, including which pages you visited, how you got to our Website, the time and length of your visit and your language preferences;

-- Profile Data includes the username and password of our Customer’s representatives;
+- Profile Data includes the username and password of our Customer’s representatives when they log in the Merchant Dashboard;

-We may collect information about criminal convictions and offences but only in the context of fraud or security checks when this is necessary to comply with applicable laws or with any applicable financial services standards or requirements.
+We may collect Special Categories of Personal Data about you: this includes biometric data collected as part of the due diligence process for some of our Customers.
+We may also collect information about criminal convictions and offences but only in the context of fraud or security checks when this is necessary to comply with applicable laws or with any applicable financial services standards or requirements.

 3. HOW WE USE PERSONAL DATA